Frozen LVLMs for Micro-Video Recommendation: A Systematic Study of Feature Extraction and Fusion: Experiments and Analysis

 \subsection{Overall Performance}

-Following the empirical analysis in Section~\ref{sec:exploration}, we now evaluate the complete Dual Feature Fusion (DFF) framework on two large-scale micro-video datasets (\eg Microlens and Bili\_Movie) using multiple vision-language models (\eg MiniCPM-V 2.6/4.5 and Video-LaVIT).
-Table~\ref{tab_experiments} compares DFF with state-of-the-art performance across all metrics without fine-tuning the underlying vision-language model.
-DFF achieves the best performance with H@10 of 0.1020 and N@10 of 0.0577 on MicroLens, and H@10 of 0.0839 and N@10 of 0.0471 on Bili\_Movie.
-Compared to the strongest official baseline from MicroLens (GRU4Rec with VideoRec, H@10: 0.0954), DFF achieves a 6.91\% relative gain, validating that a carefully designed fusion of multi-layer LVLM features and ID embeddings can outperform end-to-end trained video recommendation models even while keeping the vision-language model entirely frozen.
-Moreover, DFF also outperforms Video-LaVIT with hidden-state-centric feature extraction and ID embedding fusion (\eg the best frozen-LVLM variant in Section~\ref{sec:exploration}, H@10: 0.0975), by 4.61\%, demonstrating the effectiveness of multi-layer feature aggregation over single-layer representations.
+Following the empirical analysis in Section~\ref{sec:exploration}, we now evaluate the complete Dual Feature Fusion (DFF) framework using multiple LVLMs (~\ie MiniCPM-V 2.6/4.5 and Video-LaVIT).
+As Table~\ref{tab_experiments} shows, DFF achieves the best performance with H@10 of 0.1020 and N@10 of 0.0577 on MicroLens, and H@10 of 0.0839 and N@10 of 0.0471 on Bili\_Movie.
+Compared to the strongest official baseline from MicroLens (GRU4Rec with VideoRec, H@10: 0.0954), DFF achieves a 6.91\% relative gain, validating that a carefully designed fusion of multi-layer LVLM features and ID embeddings can outperform end-to-end trained video recommendation models even while keeping the LVLM entirely frozen.
+Moreover, DFF also outperforms Video-LaVIT with hidden-state-centric feature extraction and ID embedding fusion (~\ie the best frozen-LVLM variant in Section~\ref{sec:exploration}, H@10: 0.0975), by 4.61\%, demonstrating the effectiveness of multi-layer feature aggregation over single-layer representations.
 Similar gains are observed on Bili\_Movie, where DFF surpasses GRU4Rec with VideoRec (H@10: 0.0770) by 8.96\% and the best hidden-state-centric frozen variant (H@10: 0.0812) by 3.32\%.
 This consistent superiority across datasets underscores that adaptive multi-layer fusion is a reliable and transferable strategy for leveraging frozen vision-language models in recommendation.